Our response to the Independent Review of the EPBC Act was released in December 2022.

 Environmental offsets reform

-The government will reform offset arrangements to ensure they deliver gains for the environment and reduce delays for project developers.
+The government will reform environmental offset arrangements to ensure they deliver gains for the environment and reduce delays for project developers.

 A National Environmental Standard for environmental offsets will be made under law to provide certainty and confidence in its application.